 Because of the many qualifiers associated with the maximum zoned units versus units built calculations, staff analyzed the zoning entitlements further for each planned development zoning area.
 Staff evaluated the potential buildout based on availability of land, site constraints, and overall feasibility of the development to realistically build the total amount of units allowed within each planned development.
 The high buildout and low buildout potential offers a more realistic range of units for each area when the planned development is fully built (Attachment B).
-While the current maximum units allowed per the zoning entitlements equates to a future Town population of approximately 143,000 persons, a more realistic future population would be closer to 122,000 to 111,000 persons, or about 44,000 to 39,000 total homes.
-Notes identifying the assumptions made for the potential buildout ranges are also included on Attachment B and will be reviewed each quarter when this report is updated.
+While the current maximum units allowed per the zoning entitlements equates to a future Town population of approximately 142,800 persons, a more realistic future population would be closer to 122,000 to 111,700 persons, or about 44,000 to 39,500 total homes.